-The Co-operative Education Training Program provides post-secondary students with a work placement in government that allows them to explore the public service and to expand their skills by working on projects that augment their field of study.
+The co-op program provides post-secondary students with a work placement in government that allows them to explore the public service and expand their skills by working on projects that augment their field of study.

 - Level 1 is for students working towards a diploma or bachelor’s degree

 - Level 2 is for students working towards a post-graduate degree

 For more information about the program, please refer to Article 34.2 in the BCGEU Collective Agreement (PDF, 3.7MB).